 The familiar phrase from the Book of Matthew exhorts us to remember “…each day has enough trouble of its own…” In other words, stay focused on today.
 A couple of familiar quotes tell us we can learn from yesterday, hope for tomorrow, BUT live for TODAY!
 Similarly the cartoonist Bil Keane said, “Yesterday’s the past, tomorrow’s the future, but today is a gift.”

 At World Servants we have urged people to stay in the moment of every day during their mission trip experience.
 Today IS the gift.
 Unfortunately, world events sometimes create genuine and yet false concerns about the daunting task of serving in the developing world.

 There is the threat of disease (e.g. Sierra Leone), of war (e.g. Ukraine), of terrorism (e.g. ISIS/ISIL), of natural disasters (e.g. Nepal) and of violence (e.g. Baltimore).
 All these threats contribute to the doubts and barriers people think about when they consider serving the less fortunate in the developing world.
-And, yet, nearly 1,000 people will be going with World Servants on a mission trip in 2015.
+And, yet, nearly 1,000 people went with World Servants on a mission trip in 2015.
 Thank the Lord for those brave hearts who listen to His call.

 Please join us in the cause of loving our global neighbors through all its swirl and trauma.
 Let’s do something today that will pay temporal and eternal dividends!
 Why Not?
 Go, Serve, Give…